 [29:01] Olver: A step lower than the ladies entrance, yeah, no, clearly we were not, not really to be there.
 And indeed, the trustees were sharply divided about the question of co-education and did not vote it in the first time around.
 And had asked for a length of time longer than the faculty was willing to tolerate, to keep things in limbo while we debated.
 So if there was then a great more gathering of materials, and I was on the CEP at that point, and a lot of stuff that: will we have to change the curriculum, what will we have to do in order to accommodate women?
 And I think it's it's true, it's also been reported elsewhere that one of the turning arguments was a visiting committee that went out and looked at other institutions that have become co-educational, and found that they'd retained their integrity and their identity, which sort of calmed everything down, Amherst would still be Amherst, even if we admitted women.
 And the next vote of the trustees did in fact, lead to those, again, legendary photos.
 We're co-ed in the Amherst Student newspaper, right?

 [30:15] Hawkins: Visual documents people will rely on.
 That’ll be deeply enriched by your comments here.
 I would like to say one thing about the move to co-education, that Ted Greene, who was on the second committee, I remember them saying in the faculty meeting that when we went to Princeton, that women just turned into Princetonians.
-So your sense that this was a comforting, [unintelligible] and I think we both would agree that it ain't quite developed.
+So your sense that this was a comforting, [unintelligible] and I think we both would agree that it ain't quite the way it developed.

 [30:42] Olver: Well, but you, no, it, ultimately, although there were those who were hopeful that bringing women on to the campus might civilize the Amherst man, you know, less food fights in the dining hall, this sort of thing.
 And it did turn out that women who came to Amherst very quickly learned how to be Amherst men.